Invertebrates of Interest: Crabs

 Are hoop nets deployed from a pier required to be marked with a surface buoy?

-Hoop nets deployed by person on shore or manmade structures connected to the shore are not required to marked with a surface buoy.
+Hoop nets deployed by a person on shore or manmade structures connected to the shore are not required to marked with a surface buoy.
 A pier is a manmade structure connected to shore so hoop nets would not be required to have a marked surface buoy.
 All hoop nets need to fit the design type definitions and when deployed, hoop nets need to be serviced at intervals not to exceed 2 hours.

-News Releases, Memos, Notices and Blog Posts
+Press Releases, Memos/Notices, Blog Posts

-News Releases
+Press Releases

 Memos and Notices